simensee/it2810-project2/README.md

 The group has used GitLab and the kanban board for controlling which issues to work on and which issues other team members are working on.
 Each issue has been created as a branch.
 Also, for each commit we have used “fix” or “feat” in the beginning of each commit to see if it is a feature or a bug/something to be fixed.

 ## To run the project
+1. Navigate to the root of the project which is the name of your repo
+2. Run npm install
+3. Run npm start

 ## Dependencies
 We are using the following dependencies
 * NPM